 Neck pain and headaches are other common complaints regularly treated

-severe neurological (nerve) pain in the shoulders and arms.
+(nerve) pain in the shoulders and arms.

 Back to top.